 Companies steam oats and then roll them into flakes.
 Quick and instant oatmeal is made by the oats being steamed and rolled out longer and this makes them cook faster.

 There is also another kind of oats that are steel-cut instead of rolled.
 Steel-cut oats take much longer to cook.

-Read copykat’s How to Cook Any Kind of Oatmeal – learn how to cook any type of oatmeal!
+Read my comprehensive tutorial on types of oatmeal to find out how to cook any type of oatmeal!

 Personalize your Oatmeal from Scratch!

 You can personalize your oatmeal with your favorite toppings – maple syrup, butter, a little bit of milk, or various types of fruit and nuts.
 I have a co-worker who swears by a little curry powder.
 Whatever you do, you can make it your own.

 One of the benefits of cooking food yourself is you get to customize everything, the flavors, the salt, and the sugar.
 So armed with a bit of knowledge, it’s time to get creative and make your favorite flavor of oatmeal today!

 Looking for great oatmeal recipes?
 Try these!

 - How to Make Overnight Oats

 - Oatmeal Cake